Sir Evelyn Wrench founds the English-Speaking Union

 The English-Speaking Union sets up an education trust undertaking to further Commonwealth-US relations by means of student, teacher and lecturer exchanges; scholarships; educational articles, books and films; weekend study courses; discussions and debates; and other educational means.

 The ‘Books Across the Sea’ initiative, founded in 1941 and chaired by TS Eliot, finds a new home at Dartmouth House.
 Intended to increase mutual knowledge between America and Britain, it saw thousands of books sent between the two countries covering their respective histories, geography, politics, music and more.
 As the scheme develops, the books are distributed to a network of schools, public libraries and ESU branches around the world, including India, Canada and New Zealand.
 Eleanor Roosevelt, wife of the US president, says of the scheme: ‘We can’t all visit each other, but at least let’s read about each other.’

 The English-Speaking Union Debating Society is founded.
 ‘The Union after all exists, as someone has put it, so that those who speak English shall speak it to some purpose, and it therefore provides an atmosphere where the activities of a debating society are bound to flourish and prosper.’
 Though the society is no more, debate remains at the heart of what we do – in our Schools’ Mace competition, Debate Academy, Discover Your Voice workshops, and our Discover Debating programme (see below).

-Her Majesty Queen Elizabeth II awards the English-Speaking Union a royal charter.
+Queen Elizabeth II awards the English-Speaking Union a royal charter.

 Students from across the Commonwealth celebrate at the ESU Christmas party at Dartmouth House.